Soldermag

 • your biggest issue is ISP speed (not Wi‑Fi)

-How to choose: apartment vs house vs gaming
+How to choose the right wifi 7 router: apartment vs house vs gaming

 Apartments: you need congestion handling